ProgramCrafter/salsa-iwj-otter/README.md

  * Supporting a new game, that Otter doesn't know about yet, would usually not involve writing or modifying any computer programs.

- * If Otter already has the necessarily game elements (cards, say) all you need to do is write a spec file saying what should be on the table at the start of the game.
+ * If Otter already has the necessary game elements (cards, say) all you need to do is write a spec file saying what should be on the table at the start of the game.
 For example, most Whist variants that start with a standard pack of 52 cards are already playable.